needle-mirror/com.unity.dt.app-ui/Documentation~/setup.md

   Like in web browser, our stylesheets are designed to work with a 96 DPI screen.
 When the screen has a higher DPI, the UI elements will be scaled up to match the current DPI.
   This way your CSS stylesheets will work as USS stylesheets in your Unity project.

+- #### Editor-only mode

+  This setting allows you to enable or disable the editor-only mode.
+When enabled, the App UI manager will inject a scripting definition symbol to the project settings which will prevent App UI assemblies to get included in the build.
+  This setting is disabled by default and is only useful if you want to use App UI features only in the editor.

 > [!NOTE]
 > USS stands for **Unity Style Sheets**.
 It is the new UI styling system introduced with UI Toolkit.
 >